 Repairing: Repairing machines or systems using the needed tools.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-In 2016, there was an estimated number of 12,100 jobs in the United States for Biomass Plant Technician.
+In the United States, there were 12,100 jobs for Biomass Plant Technician in 2016.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Biomass Plant Technician by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.